yireo-training/phpunit-katas/packages/yireo-training/phpunit-kata-email-corrector/README.md

 Correction could occur in the following ways:

 - Loop through possible TLDs and match `.co` as closely as possible;
 - Use a hard-coded list of commons domains that frequently spelled in a wrong way;

+## Install
+Install the composer package via the following command:

+    composer require yireo-training/phpunit-kata-email-corrector:@dev